 Notes: This table presents coefficient estimates from a regression of announcement day acquirer CAR on caste proximity, firm level controls, and deal level controls.
 The sample includes M&A deals between Indian firms during 2000-2017.
 CAR is calculated as the return on the acquirer firm's stock minus the return on the market return over a window of (0,1) days around the first public announcement of the deal.
-In column 1 (2), caste proximity is measured as the total number of same-varian (giti) pairs of acquirer-target directors as a fraction of the number of all possible acquirer and target boards.
-Size is the lot go of total real assets; relative size is the trait of the acquirer and target boards.
-Size is the go of total real assets; relative size is the trait of total assets of the acquirer and target.
-Indicators are included for public status of acquirer/target, exporter status of acquirer/target, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether ther directors predominantly speak the same language, whether ther ther directorks have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
-Other controls include age of acquirer/target, measured as their variant HHI (columns 2,4).
+In column 1 (2), caste proximity is measured as an indicator variable that takes the value 1 when the acquirer and target boards have the same dominant varna (jati).
+In column 3 (4), caste proximity is measured as the total number of same-varna (jati) pairs of acquirer-target directors as a fraction of the number of all possible acquirer-target director pairs.
+In column 5, caste proximity is calculated as the hierarchical distance between the dominant varnas of the acquirer and target boards.
+Size is the log of total real assets; relative size is the ratio of total assets of the acquirer and target.
+Indicators are included for public status of acquirer/target, exporter status of acquirer/target, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
+Other controls include age of acquirer/target, leverage and operating cash flow relative to total assets of acquirer, sizes of the acquirer and target boards, and board homophily of acquirer and target, measured as their varna HHI (columns 1,3, and 5) or jati HHI (columns 2.4).
 All specifications include year and industry-pair fixed effects.
-The dependent variables and winsorized at the 1% level.
-Robust standard errors clustered by year are in parentheses. \\\ p<0.01, \\ p<0.05, \ p<0.10.
+The dependent variable and all continuous independent variables are winsorized at the 1% level.
+Robust standard errors clustered by year are in parentheses. p<0.01, p<0.05, p<0.10